Jishnu-Vasudev/Facial-Recognition-using-OpenCV/README.md

 ```
 uvicorn main:app
 ```
+- The run.bat file can be used for widows os to execute the files locally in one stretch.
-The packages that should be installed are included in requirements.txt.
+- The packages that should be installed are included in requirements.txt.
 To install all these packages in one stretch use the following command in a shell which is opened in a directory where requirements.txt exist :
 ```
 pip install -r requirements.txt
 ```